Bilinear spaces over a fixed field are simple unstable: Introduction

 The main problem with the classical first-order approach to vector spaces with a bilinear form $[\cdot, \cdot]$ over some infinite field $K$, such as the approach in \cite{granger_stability_1999}, is the strength of compactness.
 If $[x, y] = \lambda$ is definable for every $\lambda \in K$, as it should be in any reasonable signature, then the set $\{[x, y] \neq \lambda : \lambda \in K\}$ has a realisation.
 This means that either the field needs to vary with the models, as in the approach in \cite{granger_stability_1999}, or there are models where the bilinear form $[\cdot, \cdot]$ is incomplete.
 In this paper we sidestep these issues by working in different logical frameworks.
 We first take a category-theoretic approach.
 This is a very general framework that requires very little set-up.
 Then we consider the more powerful setting of positive logic, which is much closer to the classical framework of full first-order logic, but still allows us to fix the field $K$ to be any field we like.

-Independence relations are a central tool in determining where a theory belongs in the stability hierarchy.
+Independence relations are a central tool in determining where a theory belongs in Shelah's stability hierarchy, at least in the class of NSOP theories.
 General theory for simple independence relations has been developed for positive logic \cite{pillay_forking_2000, ben-yaacov_simplicity_2003, ben-yaacov_thickness_2003} and for the category-theoretic approach \cite{kamsma_kim-pillay_2020}.
-These results are roughly of the form ``a given theory/category can only have one nice enough independence relation (the \emph{canonical independence relation}), and that relation determines its place in the stability hierarchy''.
+These results are roughly of the form ``a given theory/category can only have one nice enough independence relation (the \emph{canonical independence relation}), which reveals its place in the stability hierarchy''.
 In \cite{haykazyan_existentially_2021} such tools are used to study the positive theory of exponential fields.
 In this paper we will, in a similar way, employ these tools to show that linear independence is the canonical independence relation in bilinear spaces over a fixed field, and that this implies simplicity and non-stability.